and Visiting Hours

 WAGS relies on our volunteers to help us track our work in the community.
 We ask that our volunteers record and report the places that they visit and the amount of time that they spend on that visit.
 There are visiting and non visiting hours that count.

 Express Renewal’ is an observed visit in lieu of WAGS Ambassador Evaluation.
 To be eligible for Express Renewal, the member is required to have completed 10 visits within the fiscal year, and must meet continuing education/training requirements as listed in #10.

 All visiting teams will participate in continuing education/training twice a year, one of which must include hands-on exercises with the pet.
 This may include, but is not limited to, WAGS continuing education sessions.

 What time do I track and submit?

 There are two categories of hours:

-Visiting – any time you visit in an approved WAGS facility.
+Visiting – any time you visit in an approved WAGS facility, school or airport.
 This can be with your pet, as a trained aide with an Ambassador Team, or auditing a facility.
 Time is kept from when you arrive at the site until you leave.